36th America’s Cup: It’s on and racing!

 Eye on the prize

-The competitive crews can certainly place their trust in this year’s Official Timekeeper, given OMEGA’s reputation for split-second precision.
+The competitive crews can certainly place their trust in this year’s Official Timekeeper, given OMEGA’s reputation for split-second precision for this 36th America’s Cup.
 In addition to delivering a flawless performance at the world famous regatta in 2000 and 2003, OMEGA has also served as Official Timekeeper at almost every Olympic Games since 1932.
 Throughout the years, adventurous sailors have also relied on OMEGA’s high-precision marine chronometers for navigation, including French sailing legend Eric Tabarly, winner of the OSTAR east‑west transatlantic race in 1964 and 1976.
 OMEGA’s robust and highly water-resistant Seamaster has proven its worth countless times since.
 Today, OMEGA’s strong nautical links include partnerships with top competitive sailors and sailing events.

 A unique trophy!